Seismologist Warns of Increased Seismic Activity in Southern California - ExBulletin

 The number of earthquakes greater than magnitude 4.0 in 2024 is closer to the average recorded in Southern California over the past 90 years.

-During a news conference Monday after the 4.4-magnitude quake, Jones said the quake appeared to be based on the same set of faults that caused the 1987 Whittier Narrows earthquake.
+During a news conference Monday after the 4.4-magnitude quake, Jones said the quake appeared to be caused by the same set of faults that caused the 1987 Whittier Narrows earthquake.
 She noted that it occurred in roughly the same location as the 3.4-magnitude quake on June 2.

-“There have been others in the past,” Jones said.
-“In 1989, we had a couple of four-and-a-half-inch towers also in the system and they were only a half-hour apart.
-And there have been a lot of smaller towers over the years that have also been in this system.”
+“There have been other instances in the past,” Jones said.
+“In 1989, we had a pair of four-and-a-half-inch jets that were also in the system and they were only a half-hour apart.
+There have been a lot of smaller jets over the years that have also been in this system.”

 The quake comes less than a week after a 5.2-magnitude quake struck the Bakersfield area and was felt as far away as Los Angeles and Orange counties.